Deltares-research/liwo-static/README.md

 ## API
 The api that is used to get map information can be found at [swagger](https://app.swaggerhub.com/apis/openearth/basisinformatie-overstromingen.nl).

+## Options
+The application has an option to overwrite the BASE_URL.
+This was mainly needed when the application was deployed at [a /liwo](https://basisinformatie-overstromingen.nl/liwo) url.
+This is not in use at the moment.
+Old url's that refer to /liwo will get a 301 permanently moved http response to the appropriate url.
+This is implemented into the nginx configuration.

 ## Semantic releases
 If you specify fixes and features in your commit messages a new [semantic release](https://github.com/semantic-release/semantic-release) will be created, after a merge with master.